 In the day-to-day work, Farm Service Agency (FSA) offices throughout the country depend on much of the same technology and software that was developed for their use in the late 1980’s.
 But just as farming and ranching has evolved in the last 30 years, so must FSA’s tools.
 Modernize and Innovate the Delivery of Agricultural Systems (MIDAS) was chartered to provide a sustainable long term solution that will provide farmers, ranchers, and FSA employees to simple and convenient access farm programs.
 These improvements will equip FSA employees to deliver the farm programs of today and tomorrow, while keeping pace with the changing needs of the agricultural community.
 Lean Six Sigma project and USDA Listening sessions conducted in 2010 with FSA county office staff, farmers and ranchers further validated the need for improved systems and provided valuable input into the MIDAS project and requirements for system improvements.

-MIDAS will be implemented in multiple releases and will initially allow FSA State and County office employees to work with farm records with GIS integration and customer data more efficiently.
+MIDAS will allow FSA State and County office employees to work with farm records with GIS integration and customer data more efficiently.
 When complete, MIDAS will provide processes and tools that will simplify methods for producers and employees to access farm records and make it easier to sign-up for farm programs.

 MIDAS deployed Release 1, Farm Records, in April 2013, which established foundational data and processes allowing field offices to update farm, producer, and CLU records and prepare for taking acreage reports.
 The deployment also included farm records with GIS integration, producer information, and common commodity data.

 - Release 2, Business Partner: MIDAS will transition creation and maintenance of customer business partner information from multiple external systems to the MIDAS solution.
 This will reduce redundant data collection and increase data integrity.